anvichip/AI-code-detection-ML/experiment/report.md

 - Positive correlation with size:
   - Across all models, performance improves as dataset size increases, confirming that more training data consistently benefits model learning.
 - Saturation effect:
-  - The improvement curve is steep from Tiny → Medium, but gains taper off from Medium → Large.
+  - The improvement curve is steep from Tiny → Small, but gains taper off from Small → Large.
   - This suggests diminishing returns — after a certain point, adding more data yields only marginal improvements.